SamirTalwar/talks/design-patterns-in-the-21st-century.md

 We took these three patterns, made them a lot smaller, removed a lot of boilerplate, and knocked out a bunch of extra classes we didn't need in the process.

+In all cases, we split things apart, only defining the coupling between them in the way objects were constructed.
 But more than that: we made them functional.

-* In all cases, we split things apart, only defining the coupling between them in the way objects were constructed.
-* The difference between domain objects and infrastructural code became much more explicit, and we eradicated infrastructure whenever we could.
-* And we generalised, using the built-in interfaces to do most of the heavy lifting for us, avoiding declaring lots of infrastructural types and concentrating on our domain.
+The difference between domain objects and infrastructural code became much more explicit.
+This allowed us to generalise, using the built-in interfaces to do most of the heavy lifting for us, allowing us to eradicate lots of infrastructural types and concentrate on our domain.

-It's funny, the resulting code was a lot more object-oriented too.
+It's funny, all this talk about our business domain.
+It's almost as if the resulting code became a lot more object-oriented too.
 </div>
 </section>